Frege/frege/README.md

 [![Join the chat at https://gitter.im/Frege/frege](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/Frege/frege?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 <img align="right" src="resources/Frege_logo.png"/>
-Frege is a **pure** functional programming language for the JVM in the spirit of Haskell.
+Frege is a Haskell for the JVM.

-It enjoys a strong static type system with powerful type inference and [non-strict](http://en.wikipedia.org/wiki/Non-strict_programming_language) - also known as _lazy_ - evaluation.
+Like any Haskell, it is purely functional, enjoys a strong static type system with global type inference and [non-strict](http://en.wikipedia.org/wiki/Non-strict_programming_language) - also known as _lazy_ - evaluation.

-Frege programs are compiled to Java and run on the JVM.
+Frege compiles to Java, runs on the JVM, and uses any Java library you want.

-The similarity to Haskell is actually strong enough that many users call it "_a_ Haskell for the JVM".
+It can be used inside any Java project.

 A Taste of Frege
 ----------------